Anaïs Nin: Erotic writings

 Nin was a friend, and in some cases lover, of many literary figures, including Miller, John Steinbeck, Antonin Artaud, Edmund Wilson, Gore Vidal, James Agee, James Leo Herlihy, and Lawrence Durrell.
 Her passionate love affair and friendship with Miller strongly influenced her both sexually and as an author.
 Claims that Nin was bisexual were given added circulation by the 1990 Philip Kaufman film Henry & June about Miller and his second wife June Miller.
-The first unexpurgated portion of Nin's journal to be published, Henry and June, makes it clear that Nin was stirred by June to the point of saying (paraphrasing), "I have become June," though it is unclear whether she consummated her feelings for her sexually.
-To both Anaïs and Henry, June was a femme fatale – irresistible, cunning, erotic.
-Nin gave June money, jewelry, clothes; often leaving herself without money.
+The first unexpurgated portion of Nin's journal to be published, Henry and June, makes clear that Nin was stirred by June to the point of saying (paraphrasing), "I have become June", though it is unclear to what extent she consummated her feelings sexually.
+To both Anaïs and Henry, June was a femme fatale – irresistible, cunning, and erotic.
+Nin gave June money, jewelry, and clothes, often leaving herself without money.

 Novels and other publications

-In addition to her journals and collections of erotica, Nin wrote several novels, which were frequently associated by critics with surrealism.
-Her first book of fiction, House of Incest (1936), contains heavily veiled allusions to a brief sexual relationship Nin had with her father in 1933: While visiting her estranged father in France, the then-thirty-year-old Nin had a brief incestuous sexual relationship with him.
-In 1944, she published a collection of short stories titled Under a Glass Bell, which were reviewed by Edmund Wilson.
+In addition to her journals and collections of erotica, Nin wrote several novels, which critics frequently associated with the surrealist movement.
+Her first book of fiction, House of Incest (1936), contains heavily veiled allusions to a brief sexual relationship Nin had with her father in 1933: while visiting her estranged father in France, the then-30-year-old Nin had a brief incestuous sexual relationship with him.
+In 1944, she published a collection of short stories, Under a Glass Bell, which was reviewed by Edmund Wilson.

-Nin was also the author of several works of non-fiction: Her first publication, written during her years studying psychoanalysis, was D. H. Lawrence: An Unprofessional Study (1932), an assessment of the works of D.H.
-Lawrence.
+Nin also wrote several works of nonfiction.
+Her first publication, written during her years studying psychoanalysis, was D. H. Lawrence: An Unprofessional Study (1932), an assessment of the works of D. H. Lawrence.
 In 1968, she published The Novel of the Future, which elaborated on her approach to writing and the writing process.